-The code for the canvas, is almost identical to that of the previous chapter.
+The code for the canvas is almost identical to that of the previous chapter.
 As before, it is an inner class so that it can access the private fields of the top-level application.
-It also inherits from the JPanel class so that it can set the background color to be white in the constructor.
+It also extends from the JPanel class, overriding the paintComponent and getPreferredSize methods.
+It also uses the inherited setBackground method to set the background color to be white.

 '''

 private class Canvas extends JComponent {

+@Override

 public void paintComponent(Graphics gc) {

 super.paintComponent(gc);

 for (Shape s : shapes) {

 s.draw(gc);

 }

+}

+@Override

 public Dimension getPreferredSize() {

 return new Dimension(600,400);

 }

 public Canvas() {

 super();

-setBackground(Color.WHITE);

 }

 }

 '''